 2. Designate a Workspace or Home Office

 One of the big challenges when it comes to working remotely is keeping your work and home lives separate.
 “For some people, it becomes very blurry,” says career coach Lynn Berger, who specializes in helping people navigate career transitions.
-If you never fully disconnect from work, your work productivity will suffer and your home life can take a hit as well.
+Without the separation, your work productivity will suffer and your home life can take a hit as well.

 Entering your workspace will help you turn “on” at the beginning of the day and get down to work.
 On the flip side, leaving your workspace will also help you turn “off” at the end of the day and fully disengage.
 That’s why it’s also important not to spread yourself across your home—while it might seem great to be able to move from desk to couch to bed, if you let your laptop creep into your downtime space, it makes it harder to keep your work separate from your home life.